Hosted by site sponsor WebMate.

 iOS Support Similarities

 All iPhone X models shipped with iOS 11 and are fully compatible with iOS 12.
-The iPhone X models also are compatible with iOS 13, iOS 14, and iOS 15, as well as the current version of the iOS, iOS 16.
+The iPhone X models also are compatible with iOS 13, iOS 14, iOS 15, and iOS 16.
+They are not compatible with iOS 17 or later, including the current version of the iOS.

 Running iOS 13, the iPhone X does not support the Adjust Portrait Lighting and High-Key Mono photgraphy features, Dolby Atmos playback, and modest AR features (Motion Capture and People Occlusion).